Pylons/pyramid/docs/tutorials/wiki2/basiclayout.rst

 ``tutorial.views.my_view`` view returns a dictionary, a :term:`renderer` will use this template to create a response.

-Fimnally, we use the :meth:`pyramid.config.Configurator.make_wsgi_app` method to return a :term:`WSGI` application:
+Finally, we use the :meth:`pyramid.config.Configurator.make_wsgi_app` method to return a :term:`WSGI` application:

    .. literalinclude:: src/basiclayout/tutorial/__init__.py